Noah Galloway

 Noah Matthew Galloway (born October 28, 1981) is a former United States Army soldier, motivational speaker, and extreme sports enthusiast.
 He was injured during the Iraq War, losing his left arm above the elbow and left leg above the knee.
 He was a contestant on Dancing with the Stars season 20, paired with Sharna Burgess.
 The pair finished in third place.
 He led his team to victory in the first season of the American Grit TV show on FOX.
 His book Living with No Excuses: The Remarkable Rebirth of an American Soldier was released in August 2016.
 Made an appearance on the Cross Over with Ted Davis, Dario Melendez and Armen Saryan on May 8, 2020.
 An Emmy award sports talk radio show based in Milwaukee, WI.
-Enjoys playing golf and throwing darts at his favorite brewery, Interstellar Ginger Beer & Exploration Co in Alabaster, AL.
+He enjoys playing golf and throwing darts at different breweries in and around Birmingham, AL.

 Early life

 Galloway was born in Birmingham, Alabama, the son of Andy Galloway and Bebe Galloway.
 When Galloway was young, his father had an accident and lost his hand, but was able to work construction.
 Galloway said that his father was able to give him advice when he was injured, and understood his depression and mistakes.
 Galloway's family's background is Scottish.
 He has competed in sports events wearing a tartan kilt.
 Galloway said that his family has a history of serving in the military.